Latin Americans hail Francis as man to lead troubled Church

 In Nigeria, where many had hoped for a first African pope, Father Raymond Anoliefo, the priest who runs Our Lady of the Holy Rosary Catholic Church, in Ibeju, on the outskirts of Lagos, said: "I'm very elated, emphatic, impressed.

-Noting the start of what might be a new Church order, Monsignor Miguel Irizar, an influential priest and the former head of the Bishops' Conference of Peru, said: "Before it was Europe that preached the Gospel to the world, now the new world of America as well as Africa and Asia must evangelize Europe."
+Noting the start of what might be a new Church order, Monsignor Miguel Irizar, the former head of the Bishops' Conference of Peru, said: "Before it was Europe that preached the Gospel to the world, now the new world of America as well as Africa and Asia must evangelize Europe."

 Cardinal Timothy Dolan of New York, president of the U.S. Conference of Catholic Bishops, saluted Francis "as the figure of unity for all Catholics wherever they reside".